 Keep pushing on, he told himself.
-Take it beyond sensation, to where there is no limit, no pain threshold.
+Take it beyond sensation to where there is no limit, no pain threshold.
 Just a numbness.
 The disappearance of the self into the swirling white mass.

 Almost but never completely.
 Today, he assured himself, would be different.
 The fear had gone now.
 He hadn’t truly acknowledged the fear before, it stopped him making that final push.
 And they had known that.

-Usually it only all becomes clear near towards the end, someone had once written, a name he couldn’t now remember.
+Usually it only all becomes clear near the end, someone had once written, a name he couldn’t now remember.
 All those lessons learnt, all that wisdom accumulated … and so much forgotten.
 He’d hoped to figure it out before that point.
 After all, those wise words applied to a standard lifespan.
 His was anything but.

 What had become clear: no longer was death the worse thing of all.
 Not the faint prospect of his or the certainty of others’.
 Being left alone was the natural consequence, knowing they all had to go in the end (if he hadn’t had to leave them first).
 And the ones that don’t die, they just age.

-Moving on.
+Keep moving on.
 He had no choice.
 To the next career, the next project.
 The next One.

 Always another chance?